LKummer/Lander/doc/content/guide/front-matter-customization.md

 ### Root `_index.md`

-This configuration is similar to what is used in this site's root `_index.md`.
+This is a full front matter configuration of a site's root `_index.md` file.

 ```yaml
 ---